Smeat/GW2Overlay/README.md

  * Start the overlay with `./GW2Overlay --xml-folder <path to your poi folder>`
    * Open the options menu and select the location of the `mumble.py` helper script (one time)
    * All the required resources are expected to be in the current working directory
+ * Currently it is required to start gw2 first AND have the game window in the final position
+   * The program uses the position on start to place the overlay.
+A dynamic adaption is not implemented yet

 ### Features
  * Can load and display GW2Taco XML POIs and trails